sas7252/SimVT/README.md

 # Sim-VT (BA sas7252)

-Sim-VT is a simulation environment originally for a univiersity research project about vehicle teleoperation in 2020 (See [here](https://github.com/THI-SS2020-STUD-G6/SimVT) for more info).
-The simulation basically consists of two webclients and a 'backend'.
-One webclient mocks a smarphone app that can be used to request/order remote vehicle operation service, while the other weblient acts as the cars infotainment screen.
-Communication between the apps and the server works via websockets.
-The 'backend' it self has a nice ui to view the network messages and send commands to the clients.
+Sim-VT (Simulate Vehicle Teleoperation) is a simulation environment originally created for a university research project about  teleoperation in 2020 (See [here](https://github.com/THI-SS2020-STUD-G6/SimVT) for more info).
+The software was then/now modified to be used in a user study for my bachelor thesis.
+The project is build on electron/nodeJS and includes a webclient, a webserver (to serve the client) and a backend build on nodeJS/javascript.
+Communication happens in realtime via websockets.

-This repository contains a version of this software that has been modified for use in a user study that i conducted during my bachelor thesis.
+The webclient acts as the cars infotainment screen.
+It can be used to request remote driving assistance or display alerts on problematic driving behaviour.
+The backend provides a one-man teleoperation call center.

 ## What does this project contain/offer?
-* (Mocked) __Smartphone-App "DriveMe"__ for ordering remote vehicle operation services.
-* (Mocked) __Car Infotainment-Screen__ (to understand interaction between teleoperator & driver in the car)
+* (Mocked) __Car Infotainment-Screen__ for requesting & offering teleoperation
-* a really basic webapp to test websockets functionallity _(pretty much the only thing that might also be usefull for other projects)_
+* a really basic webapp to test websockets functionallity
-* __buildin web server__ for hosting previously mentiones webapps and a rest api
+* __buildin web server__ for hosting previously the webclient and a rest api
-* __buildin websockets server__ is used for sending commands and request signals
+* __buildin websockets server__ is used for sending commands and request signals from/to webclient/backend
-* an __Admin-UI__ for the backend in it´s own local window
+* an __Admin-UI__ for the backend in an electron provided (local) window

 ## Getting started